'Do the Right Thing' actor Danny Aiello dead at 86

-Danny Aiello, a fixture in decades of movies and television who was best known for his roles in "Do the Right Thing" and "Moonstruck," died Thursday after a brief illness, according to his family and agent.
+Danny Aiello, a fixture of movies and television for decades who was best known for his roles in "Do the Right Thing" and "Moonstruck," died Thursday after a brief illness, according to his family and agent.
 He was 86.

 "Danny was my client and a dear friend.
 He passed away last night.
 Danny was a rare talent who triumphed over incredible odds to become one of our greatest actors.
 He will be missed," said literary agent Jennifer DeChiara in a statement.

-Note: CORRECTION (Dec.
-13, 2019, 12:29 p.m.): An earlier version of this article misstated the year “Do the Right Thing” was released.
-It was 1989, not 1990.